mwpenny/gbplay/docs/_game-protocols/Tetris.md

 difficulty setting.
 During this time, the two games repeatedly exchange their current menu position (`0x00` - `0x05`) so their graphics can be updated to reflect the other player's choice.
-Again, only the master can press start and trigger the next state (pre-game initialization).
+Again, only the master can press start and trigger the next state (pre-round initialization).
 This is indicated with the byte `0x60`, to which the slave responds with `0x55`.
+The required delay between transfers is ~30 ms.

-### Pre-game initialization
+### Pre-round initialization

 {%
    include image.html